 The halyard hauls and holds up ‘the head’ or peak.
 A line, shackle or pin holds on to ‘the tack’ (the lower forward corner of the sail) and with mainsails, there’s also typically ‘a Cunningham’ down-haul tackle to add more vertical tension to the Luff (forward edge of the sail) after the sail is hauled up.
-The aft lower corner (the ‘clew’), is either pulled rearward by an outhaul along a roughly horizontal boom, or in the case of sails with loose foots (such as jibs or foresails), it’s pulled simultaneously ‘aft and down’, with a control line called a sheet.
+The aft lower corner (the ‘clew’), is either pulled rearward by an outhaul along a roughly horizontal boom, or in the case of sails with boomless foots (such as jibs or foresails), it’s pulled simultaneously ‘aft and down’, with a control line called a sheet.
 In the case of sails using a rigid boom, this ‘sheet’ leads from the boom and down to the boat on the downwind (leeward) side, which will depend on which tack the boat is sailing.
-As there’s a lot of tension in this line in strong winds, this sheet typically passes through multiple blocks to increase its mechanical advantage and lower the pull needed.
-Even on a W17, the tackle for the jib sheet is a 2-part, while the tackle for the mainsheet is a 5-part in order to be able to apply sufficient tension in strong winds.
+As there’s a lot of tension in this line in strong winds, this sheet typically passes through multiple blocks to increase its mechanical advantage and lower the pull required.
+Even on a W17, the tackle for the jib sheet is a 2-part, while the tackle for the mainsheet is a 5-part in order to be able to apply sufficient tension by hand in strong winds.
 See here …….

 Sail tension & shape